A scalable and robust vertex-star relaxation for high-order FEM: Introduction

 A popular alternative in the literature has been to use cell-centered patches with minimal overlap by including a few layers of DOFs of the neighboring cells \cite{fischer00, remacle15, stiller17}.
 This can be done in such a way that every patch remains structured.
 This kind of space decomposition is more amenable to fast implementation, but does not give a $p$-robust solver.
 If the number of layers is fixed, then the measure of the overlap region will decrease as $p$ is increased.
 Pavarino also proved that when the overlap is not generous, the rate of convergence of the additive Schwarz method will depend inversely on the overlap size \cite{pavarino07}.
 To overcome this, Fischer and Lottes \cite{lottes05} applied a hybrid $p$-multigrid/Schwarz method, in the context of a Poisson problem.
 They implemented several levels of $p$-multigrid to overcome the lack of $p$-robustness of the cell-centered patches with minimal overlap.
-The use of multiple levels increases the overlap at the coarser levels, but comes at a computational cost.
+The use of multiple levels increases the overlap at the coarser levels with a minor impact on the overall computational cost.
 Cell-centered patches without overlap have also been employed for non-symmetric problems~\cite{pazner18, pazner18ip, diosady19}.

-Instead of replacing the vertex-star patches with cell-centered ones, the alternative FEM-SEM preconditioner rediscretizes the problem on each vertex-star patch with $p=1$ on a GLL grid, a mesh with vertices at the DOFs of the high-order space.
-The theory behind this guarantees the spectral equivalence between the differential operator discretized on the two spaces \cite{orszag80, canuto94}.
-Since low order methods are naturally sparse, this approach is not constrained to Cartesian cells and can deal properly with mixed first derivatives that the FDM cannot handle.
-For recent developments see \cite{bello19, pazner20}.
+Instead of replacing the vertex-star patches with cell-centered ones, the alternative FEM-SEM preconditioner \cite{orszag80} rediscretizes the problem on each vertex-star patch with $p=1$ on a GLL grid, a mesh with vertices at the DOFs of the high-order space.
+The theory behind this guarantees the spectral equivalence between the differential operator discretized on the two spaces \cite{canuto94}.
+Since low-order methods are naturally sparse, this approach is not constrained to Cartesian cells and can deal properly with mixed first derivatives that the FDM cannot handle.
 A downside of this approach is that the Cholesky factors of the patch matrices are quite dense, limiting its scalability to very high polynomial degree.
+Computationally advantageous approaches involve incomplete factorizations of the patch FEM-SEM matrices \cite{pazner20}, or the use of algebraic multigrid on the global FEM-SEM operator \cite{bello19}.